mildsunrise/protobuf-inspector/README.md

 # protobuf-inspector

-Simple program that can parse [Google Protobuf][] encoded blobs without knowing their accompanying definition.
+Simple program that can parse [Google Protobuf][] encoded blobs (version 2 or 3) without knowing their accompanying definition.
 It will print a nice, colored representation of their contents.
 Example:

 ![Main screenshot](https://i.imgur.com/Vw403MI.png)